timothybrink/oak/README.md

 ### Identifier Declaration (Function Definition)

-_Note: This is still in the works.
-Extreme pure-blooded functional programming is possible right now, however, especially with the aid of the ^ identifier._

 Identifiers are associated with values via the `def` function, which takes two arguments.
-The first argument is the identifier to associate with the expression, and the second is an expression whose value will be stored in memory.
+The first argument is a function literal returning a string, which will be the name of the identifier associated with the expression, and the second is an expression whose value will be stored in memory.

+Note: since the `def` function is not very functional in style, it requires a bit of a hack to get at the scope in which to store things (i.e. the scope in which it is called, whereas usually a function would only have access to the scope in which it was defined).
+This is the reason for the requirement that you pass it a function literal as the first argument.

 As for the last argument, any expression is valid.
 The result of evaluating that expression will be stored in memory, whether it be a constant value or a function.
 There is no real difference between values or functions as far as the `def` function or the memory is concerned, however.
 The only difference is that functions can be called, as described above.